On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Local Contribution

-However, inside any neighbourhood $B_r(x)$ the geometry of the $\eps$-neighbourhood $E_\eps$ is not defined solely by the positions of the contributors $y \in \Pi_E(x)$ (see Figures~\ref{Figure_LBR_idea} and~\ref{fig:Local_Contribution}).
-Hence one needs to consider at least all the contributors in some neighbourhood of the set of extremal contributors $\Cext{x}$.
-Proposition\lemref{Prop_local_contribution} below confirms that this is indeed sufficient.
+However, inside any ball $B_r(x)$, the geometry of the $\eps$-neighbourhood $E_\eps$ is not defined solely by the geometry of the $\eps$-balls around the contributors $y \in \Pi_E(x)$, see Figures~\ref{Figure_LBR_idea} and~\ref{fig:Local_Contribution}.
+Hence, one needs to consider at least all the contributors in some neighbourhood of the set of extremal contributors $\Cext{x}$.
+Proposition~\ref{Prop_local_contribution} below confirms that this is indeed sufficient.

-We introduce here the following notation for open $x$-centered half-balls oriented in the direction of some $v \in S^1$:
+We introduce here the following notation for open $x$-centered half-balls, oriented in the direction of some $v \in S^1$: